Q: Dear Freddy:

 On that note, the ultimate secret to improving your writing is to read, read, and read…

-In addition to Wired, find other well-written publications, such as The New Yorker, and read them on a regular basis.
-And if you’re alone, read them out loud, so you can hear the rhythms and language choices.
+In addition to Wired, read other well-written publications, such as The New Yorker and The Atlantic Monthly, on a regular basis.
+If you’re alone, read them out loud, so you can hear the rhythms and language choices.

 At the same time, avoid terrible writing — academic journals being at the top (bottom?) of that execrable heap.
 Like business jargon, academic writing is intentionally complex to cover up how shallow many studies are.
 Academic journal writers also fear that any creativity or emotion would make their research seem less objective.
 (Never mind that ALL research starts with some bias.)
 I could go on about the horrors of academic writing, but I’ll just say, if you have to read it, cleanse your neurons by listening to some smart stand-up comics, like John Oliver and the late great Robin Williams.

 By the way, as a young writer at MCA Records, I listened to comedy albums while driving to work.
 This got me in the right mood every morning while helping me learn timing and word choices.
 Smart comedians have an uncanny ability to sense what an audience will enjoy, and they deliver with distinctive style.

 So consider that your last homework assignment here: go listen to some comedy.
 I know – how cruel and unusual, when there are so many good academic journals to read…